gabrielpires/iterm-midsummer-night-theme/README.md

 * Download the midsummer-night-v1.itermcolors
 * Open your iTerm
 * Go to Settings -> Profile -> Colors
-* Bottom Left Color Preset
+* Bottom Right -> Color Preset
-* Click on Import, load the file midsummer-night-v1.itermcolors downloaded previously.
+* Inside of the select box, choose Import, load the file midsummer-night-v1.itermcolors

 ## Preview: